Chamal1120/slnic-decoder/README.md

 1. Grab the latest apk from ***[releases](https://github.com/Chamal1120/flutter_nic_decoder/releases)***.
 2. Enable apk sideloading on your device.
-3. Navigate to the download directory and tap on the nic-app-v.x.x.x.apk file and follow the instructions.
+3. Open up the `nic-app-v.x.x.x.apk` file and follow the instructions.

 > [!NOTE]
 > As of now, installation packages are only available for android devices.
 If you wish to use this app on an iOS device, you will have to compile it from source.
 See [compilation](#compilation) for more information.